hellp/dotfiles/README.md

-# Mathias’s dotfiles
+# Fabian’s dotfiles

+A shameless copy of https://github.com/mathiasbynens/dotfiles with modifications towards Ubuntu/Linux usage.

 ## Installation

 ### Using Git and the bootstrap script

 You can clone the repository wherever you want.
-(I like to keep it in `~/Projects/dotfiles`, with `~/dotfiles` as a symlink.)
+(I like to keep it in `~/src/dotfiles`, with `~/dotfiles` as a symlink.)
 The bootstrapper script will pull in the latest version and copy the files to your home folder.

 ```bash
 git clone https://github.com/mathiasbynens/dotfiles.git && cd dotfiles && ./bootstrap.sh